xdevops-caj-springboot3-examples/springboot3-examples/application-event/README.md

 Sending registration email: email address = bruce@example.com
 ```

+## Appendix

+### If Application Event can be used cross microservices

+By default, Spring Boot ApplicationEvent is designed to be used within the same application context.
+However, Spring provides several mechanisms to enable events to be sent across different contexts or even across different processes.

+One approach is to use a Spring Integration or Spring Cloud Stream to handle the messaging layer for events.

+Another approach is to use a messaging system such as RabbitMQ, Apache Kafka, or ActiveMQ to handle the messaging layer for events.

 ## Troubleshooting

 ## H2 database "Syntax error in SQL statement ... expected identifier"